distributedlife/ensemble-website/source/views/docs/api/ensemblejs-client/1.1.0/ClientSideAssembler.md

 When called this code will call the [`OnInitialise`](OnInitialise) callbacks.
 After they are complete it tells the [`UpdateLoop `](UpdateLoop) to run.

 ## To Write your own.
 This work is already done so you don't need to do anything.
-If you wanted to write your own then you need to ashere to this interface.
+If you wanted to write your own then you need to adhere to this interface.

 ~~~javascript
 'use strict';